Grandeurwang/Monte-Carlo-Simulation-Algorithms/README.md

 # Monte-Carlo-Simulation
-This is the code for applying Monte Carlo Simulation to check models in my homework
+This is the code for applying Monte Carlo Simulation to approximate posterior distributions and check Bayesian Inference models